Amazon unveils a faster Fire TV Cube, soundbar, and more

 Fire TV Edition TVs and soundbar

 Amazon’s ever-expanding lineup of entertainment equipment includes soundbars, as of today.
-Anker’s Nebula — one of the first Fire TV Edition soundbars out of the gate — outputs a Fire TV interface and content in up to 4K resolution, with support for Dolby Vision and HDR 10+ passthrough and Alexa control.
+Anker’s Nebula — one of the first Fire TV Edition soundbars out of the gate — outputs a Fire TV interface and content in up to 4K resolution, with support for Dolby Vision and HDR 10+ passthrough as well as Alexa control.
 Details were tough to come by at press time, but the price wasn’t: The Nebula is available for preorder starting in the U.S., Canada, U.K., and Germany at $230 (£180) ahead of a November 21 ship date.

 For the sake of comparison, that’s a $50 premium over Roku’s comparable Smart Soundbar, which was also announced today.
 But Amazon’s sweetening the pot with a 90-day extended free trial of Amazon Music Unlimited.